diogoalmiro/webfocus/README.md

 **WARNING**: This is an work in progress module, use a your own risk.

-This module defines two simple classes to help in the creation of NodeJS servers.
+This module defines two simple classes to help in the creation of NodeJS servers using [express](https://expressjs.com/) and [Pug](https://pugjs.org/).

+The main idea of this module is to enable the creation of independet components with the `WebfocusComponent` class and the creation of servers `WebfocusApp`'s using them.

 The `WebfocusApp` creates an express server internaly.
 Allows you to register specific components to the server.